Prepared for EvidenceNetwork.ca by Lee Tunstall

 There are also geographic differences in the prevalence of frailty of older adults living in the community, with Saskatchewan, Nova Scotia, New Brunswick, Ontario and the territories, having higher rates, while BC and Quebec have the lowest rates.
 The cause of these geographic differences is not known, but could be due to different age profiles within provinces, varying access to home care or fewer residential care communities for older adults.

-A common measurement system for frailty is needed, as there is currently no one accepted way of measuring levels of frailty in Canada.
+Many tools for measuring and detecting frailty have been created – and some of the tools, such as the Clinical Frailty Scale, Frailty Index and Edmonton Frail Scale have been developed and validated in Canada.
 Different measures are used in different settings, depending on needs.
 For example, the interRAI suite of assessment instruments is available for individuals in homecare and long-term care, while the CSHA Frailty Index is better used for research and policy applications.
-Measuring for frailty is currently not widely used in hospital or other medical settings, which is a gap in practice.
+Measuring for frailty is currently not widely used in hospital settings, which is a gap in practice.

 Screening for frailty